 Elevated ST Segments: Heart Attack

-Elevated ST segments are strong indicators of a heart attack in patients with compatible symptoms and other indicators.
-They suggest that an artery to the heart is blocked and that the full thickness of the heart muscle is damaged.
+Elevated ST segments are strong indicators of a heart attack in people with compatible symptoms and other indicators.
+They suggest that an artery to the heart is completely blocked and that the full thickness of the heart muscle is at risk.
 The kind of heart attack associated with these findings is referred to as either a Q-wave myocardial infarction or a STEMI.

-However, ST-segment elevations DO NOT always mean the patient has a heart attack.
-For example, an inflammation in the sack around the heart (pericarditis) is another cause of ST-segment elevation.
+However, ST-segment elevations DO NOT always mean the person has a heart attack.
+For example, inflammation in the sack around the heart (pericarditis) is another cause of ST-segment elevation.

 Non-Elevated ST Segments: Stable Angina, Unstable Angina, and Non-ST Segment Elevation Myocardial Infarction

-A depressed or horizontal ST segment may suggest some degree of coronary artery blockage and the presence of heart disease, even if there is no angina present.
-It occurs in about half of patients with other signs of a heart event.
-This finding, however, is not very specific, and can occur without heart problems.
+A significantly depressed ST segment may suggest some degree of coronary artery blockage and the presence of heart disease, even if there is no angina present.
+It occurs in about half of peoples with other signs of a heart event.
+This finding, however, is not very specific and can occur without narrowed coronary arteries.
 In such cases, laboratory tests are needed to determine the extent, if any, of heart damage.

 In general, one of the following conditions may be present:

 - Stable Angina is usually diagnosed in outpatients.
-They describe chest pain (or other symptoms noted above) that is predictable with certain activity or situations and resolves with rest.
+People describe chest pain (or other symptoms noted above) that is predictable with certain activities or situations and resolves with rest.

-- Unstable angina and NSTEMI (also referred to as non Q-wave myocardial infarction) are more acutely serious conditions.
-Patients with unstable angina may have had stable angina before but it is now worse or comes with less activity or even at rest.
+- Unstable angina and NSTEMI (previously referred to as non Q-wave myocardial infarction) are more acutely serious conditions.
+People with unstable angina may have had stable angina before but it is now worse or comes with less activity or even at rest.
 They may have ECG changes, but blood tests DO NOT show markers for heart attack.
-With NSTEMI, the symptoms may be similar, but the blood tests indicate a heart attack.
-Patients with unstable angina or NSTEMI are admitted to the hospital.
+With NSTEMI, the symptoms and signs may be similar, but the blood tests indicate a heart attack.
+People with unstable angina or NSTEMI are admitted to the hospital.

 Radionuclide Imaging (Thallium Stress Test)